kaldi-asr/kaldi/egs/formosa_speech/s5/README.md

         *   NER: National Education Radio @ Taiwan

-Before you try this recips, please apply, download and put or make a link of the corpus here.
+Before you try this recips, please apply, download and put or make a link of the corpus under this folder.

+you could start from "run.sh".
+There are many switchs in this sceript, for example:

+    true && (
+    local/prepare_dict.sh || exit 1;
+    )

+you could change the flag "true" to "false" to bypass centain steps.

-Reference RESULTs:
+* Reference RESULTs:

 WER:
 * %WER 61.32 [ 83373 / 135972, 5458 ins, 19156 del, 58759 sub ] exp/mono/decode_test/wer_11_0.0